gdoumenc/coworks/docs/tech_quickstart.rst

 Convert the try
 ---------------

-First we will create the layer with the ``scons`` tool.
-This layer will contain all the needed python modules for a simple execution.
+First we will create a layer with the ``scons`` tool.
+This layer will contain all the necessary python modules for a simple execution.

-For that purpose, create a file ``SConstruct`` with following content:
+For this purpose, create a file ``SConstruct`` with the following content:

 .. literalinclude:: ../tests/example/SConstruct